wlads/reefpoints/source/posts/2014-11-07-pitch-this.md

 this to you I doubt you'd hire us.
 Some of our clients get in touch with us because of our expertise with Ember.js.
 At that point the sale is actually quite easy.
 There aren't a lot of consultanices right now claiming expertise in Ember.
-And amongst those firms I believe that DockYard is considered one of the top.
+Amongst those firms I believe that DockYard is considered one of the top.
 So by the time the client contacts us they have probably already decided to go with us.
 This is great but it paints us into a niche.
 We're missing out on the other